-The power supply is the same that runs the rest of the vans lighting and is connected through the tube acting as the hanging arm.
+The power supply is the same circuit that runs the rest of the vans lighting and is connected through the tube acting as the hanging arm.

 Oh yes, you can also see that I’ve converted the biscuit barrel from the last picture into a half descent wooden bucket and I’ve knocked up a wooden barrel tap from a cocktail stick and a garden cane.

 I also put in a little bit more paintwork on the wheels and added hub rings cut from a piece of brass pipe.

 As the main build approaches completion, my mind turns now towards dressing it out.

 These are just a few reference shots taken to remind me of the things I already have in hand for that purpose.